Skip to main content

 Instead of creating each page manually in your code, you:

-• ✅ Create pages in OneEntry admin panel (with content, images, SEO)
+• ✅ Create pages in the OneEntry admin panel (with content, images, SEO)

 • ✅ Fetch pages dynamically using this module